Omar10lfc/LSTM_Human_Activity_Detection/README.md

 ## Usage

-1. **Data Preprocessing:**
+1. **Data Preprocessing and EDA:**
-   - Load the raw WISDM data.
-   - Clean and preprocess the data (handle missing values, convert types, normalize features).
-   - Encode activity labels numerically.
+   - cleaned raw accelerometer data, handles missing values, and engineers features such as acceleration magnitude.
+   - Visualized the activity distribution and checked for outliers and removed them.
+   - Splited data into training, validation, and test sets; applied normalization and label encoding.

 2. **Window Segmentation:**
    - Segment the time-series data into overlapping windows.
    - Only keep windows containing a single activity.

+3. **Data Augmentation:**
+   - Applied jittering, scaling, permutation, and random rotation to improve model robustness.

+4. **Class Imbalance Handling:**
+   - Used weighted sampling to solve this issue.

-3. **Model Training:**
+6. **Model Training:**
    - Convert data to PyTorch tensors.
    - Define and train the LSTM model.
-   - Track training and validation loss/accuracy.
+   - Includes early stopping and tracks loss/accuracy over epochs.

-4. **Evaluation & Visualization:**
+7. **Evaluation & Visualization:**
    - Plot loss and accuracy curves.
-   - Visualize predictions vs. actual labels.
+   - Report accuracy, precision, recall, F1-score and confusion matrix.
-   - Use t-SNE to visualize LSTM hidden states.
+   - Used t-SNE to visualize LSTM hidden states.
-   - Plot ROC-AUC curves for each activity class.
+   - Ploted ROC-AUC curves for each activity class.

-5. **Run the Notebook:**
+8. **Run the Notebook:**
    Open `LSTM_Human_Activity_Detection.ipynb` in Jupyter Notebook and execute the cells step by step.

 ## Model Architecture

-- **Input:** Windowed accelerometer data (x, y, z, magnitude)
-- **Model:** LSTM layers followed by fully connected layers
-- **Output:** Activity class probabilities
+- Implemented a multi-layer bidirectional LSTM using PyTorch for sequence modeling.

 ## Results

-- **Accuracy:** High classification accuracy on the test set.
-- **ROC-AUC:** Near-perfect ROC-AUC scores for all activity classes.
+- **High Classification Performance:** Achieves strong accuracy and F1-scores across all activity classes.
+- **Robust Generalization:** Model generalizes well to unseen test data, as shown by ROC-AUC and t-SNE visualizations.
-- **Visualizations:** Clear separation of activities in t-SNE and ROC-AUC plots.
+- **Effective Feature Learning:** LSTM hidden states show clear class separation in t-SNE plot.

 ## References